Azure/osdu-data-load-tno/README.md

   The ACL group to be used by the load for data ownership.
   Example: `data.default.owners`

 - Data Domain

   The domain of the ACL's for data ownership.
 (Not typically changed)
-  Example: `contoso.com`
+  Example: `dataservices.energy`

 - Legal Tag